daviddetorres/hipster-metrics-with-prometheus/README.md

     receiver: "null"
 ```

-Now, all Sam has to do is modify the configuration file to define a receiver with her email and a route for the Alert Manager to send her the emails.
+Now, what Sam has to do is to modify the configuration file to define a receiver with her e-mail and a route for the Alert Manager to send her the e-mails.
 In this case, she decided to get notified by all the critical alerts that happen in the node.

 ```
 global: